mus-format/mus-dts-go/README.md

 [![codecov](https://codecov.io/gh/mus-format/mus-dts-go/graph/badge.svg?token=VB6E8M2PFE)](https://codecov.io/gh/mus-format/mus-dts-go)

-mus-dts-go provides [DTM](https://medium.com/p/21d7be309e8d) support for the mus-go serializer.
+mus-dts-go provides [DTM](https://medium.com/p/21d7be309e8d) support for the mus-go serializer (DTS stands for Data Type Metadata Support).

-DTS is useful when you need to deserialize data with an unpredictable type, which, for example, can denote completely different types, such as `Foo` and `Bar`, or different versions of the same data, such as `FooV1` and `FooV2`.
+mus-dts-go is useful when deserializing data with an unpredictable type.
+This could include completely different types, such as `Foo` and `Bar`, or different versions of the same data, such as `FooV1` and `FooV2`.

-DTS encode/decode DTM (which is just a number) + data itself.
-Thanks to DTM, one type can be distinguished from another, let's see how:
+It encodes and decodes a DTM (which is simply a number) along with the data itself.
+Using the DTM, one type can easily be distinguished from another.
+Let’s see how:
 ```go
 package main